an-karn/Beergame-using-Python-Django/README.md

 We are not sure how player.py can be used, so we leave as it is to next sprint team.

-Improvement made till: March 09
+# Improvements made in sprint 1
 Web platform:
 - Folder labeled as "SE" is the Django framework used to create the server side of the beer game.
 For better understanding regarding this file, please refer to the comments which can be found in the "readme" file provided in the folder with instructions on how to run the code.
 - Folder labeled as "beergame" containing work for the Frontend React.js interface.